 Inner Loop Trail at Route 66 State Park With its storied past, Route 66 State Park (97 North Outer Road, Eureka, MO) provides a haven for young cyclists.
 Once a summer resort area along the Meramec River, toxins literally closed the town.
 With a cleanup that is now heralded as one of the nation's environmental success stories, the area boasts flat roads and parking lots that, most days, see more cyclists than cars.
 The majority of the 2-mile Inner Loop Trail is actually the shoulder of a one-way road through the park, and it's short enough to be tackled by kids riding with training wheels.
 For the youngest of riders, whose attention shifts quickly, there's a playground, ponds and wetlands to explore.
 For more information, visit the park's website.

 Dardenne Greenway at Rabbit Run Park-hoppers will love this stretch of the Dardenne Greenway in St. Peters.
-The three-mile paved trail links four area parks as it winds its way from Woodlands Sports Park (1 Woodlands Parkway, St. Peters, MO) to trails at Dardenne Park (175 Dew Court, St. Peters, MO).
+The paved trail links several area parks as it winds its way from Woodlands Sports Park (1 Woodlands Parkway, St. Peters, MO) to trails at Dardenne Park (175 Dew Court, St. Peters, MO).
 Additional trails in the area connect Dardenne Greenway to Rabbit Run Park and Glenn Travis Park.
 The trail features a bridge spanning Dardenne Creek, and extensive native landscaping add to the beauty of the bike route.
 For more information about these trails, visit the City of Cottleville's website.

 Best Bets articles represent the views and the research completed by St. Louis Sprout & About journalists and are not driven by advertising or requests by vendors or venues.
 Best Bets do not imply an endorsement of a business or activity.